 Citadel of Saladin is a wonderful place to visit during your stay in Cairo, Egypt.
-The impressive citadel was built by Saladin to defend Cairo against the Crusaders, and it was the government seat till the time of the British colony, 1882, in Egypt.
+The impressive citadel was built by Saladin to defend Cairo from the Crusaders.
+It served as Egypt’s government seat until the British occupation in 1882.

 Saladin is the Founder of the Ayyubid Dynasty.
 He was born in Tikrit in Iraq in 1138.
 The legend Saladin was much influenced by Sheikh Abdul Qadir Gilani.
 Saladin was able to speak Kurdish and Arabic.
 He also had great knowledge of genealogies, biographies, and history.
 Salah Ad-Din was taught military skills by his uncle Asad Ad-Din Shirkuh.
 His uncle Shirkuh was sent to Egypt for military backing of Dirgham and, Saldin went along with them.
-When his uncle Shirkuh died, Saladin succeeded him and, Al-Adid, the Fatimid Caliph of Egypt appointed him as vizier.
+When his uncle Shirkuh died, Saladin succeeded him.
+Al-Adid, the Fatimid Caliph of Egypt, appointed him vizier.

 To strengthen his feet in Egypt, he began to grant his family members high-ranking positions.
 In 1170, he was established and very ready to fight the crusaders.
 By July 1187, Saladin captured most of the Kingdom of Jerusalem.
-He preferred to take Jerusalem without bloodshed and offered generous terms, but those who were inside refused to leave the city.
+He wanted to take Jerusalem without bloodshed and offered generous terms, but those inside refused to leave.
 Jerusalem fell into Saladin’s hands in October 1187.

 The fall of Jerusalem led to the third crusade in 1189.
 Crusaders conquered Acre and executed almost 3000 Muslim prisoners of war.
 In 1192 Saladin and Richard agreed on peace.
 Saladin died of a fever in 1193 in Damascus, Syria.
 He was buried in a mausoleum outside the Ummayyad Mosque in Damascus.

 The citadel is built upon a steep hill, which rises 75 meters above the eastern side of Cairo.
-Beneath the western face of the hill is Salah Ad-Din Square, which was the site of the medieval horse-market, sword-makers, bazaar, and hippodrome.
+Beneath the hill’s western face is Salah Ad-Din Square.
+It was once home to a medieval horse market, sword makers, a bazaar, and a hippodrome.

 The citadel is divided into three sections: